-Screws are the primary fastener type used in cold-formed steel framed construction, although the Standard does not preclude the use of other fastener types.
-ASTM C1513 (ASTM, 2013) covers screws for the connection of cold-formed steel members manufactured in accordance with ASTM Specifications C645 and C955.
+ASTM C1513 covers screws for the connection of cold-formed steel members manufactured in accordance with ASTM Specifications C645 and C955.
 This specification also covers test methods for determining performance requirements and physical properties.
-However, the tensile or shear strength must be determined by test in accordance with AISI S904 (AISI, 2013).
-General guidance on the selection of screws is given by the Cold-Formed Steel Engineers Institute document Screw Fastener Selection for Cold-Formed Steel Frame Construction (CFSEI, 2011).
+However, the tensile or shear strength must be determined by test in accordance with AISI S904.
+General guidance on the selection of screws is given by the Cold-Formed Steel Engineers Institute document: Screw Fastener Selection for Cold-Formed Steel Frame Construction (CFSEI, 2011).

-Proper selection and installation of screws is necessary to ensure the design performance.
+Proper selection and installation of screws are necessary to ensure the design performance.
 Screws are specified using a nominal size designator, not by diameter.
 Table C-B1.5.1.1-1 defines suggested nominal screw diameters.
 The installation requirements stated in this Standard are based on industry practice.
 Selection of a minimum screw size is based on the total sheet thickness of the connection.
 Where recommendations are not available, Table C-B1.5.1.1-2 provides suggested screw size for steel-to-steel connections as a function of point style, per ASTM C1513, and total combined thickness of all connected steel members.